samarth777/manimator/README.md

 - **Video Generation Limitations**
   The generated video may sometimes exhibit overlap between scenes and rendered elements, leading to visual inconsistencies.
 Additionally, it sometimes fails to effectively visualize complex papers in a relevant and meaningful manner.

-## License

-manimator is licensed under the MIT License.
-See `LICENSE` for more information.
-The project uses the [Manim engine](https://github.com/ManimCommunity/manim) under the hood, which is double-licensed under the MIT license, with copyright by 3blue1brown LLC and copyright by Manim Community Developers.

 ## Acknowledgements